alankan886/SuperMemo2/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/alankan886/SuperMemo2?logo=codecov&logoColor=white&style=flat-square&colorA=4c566a&colorB=90BCA8)](https://codecov.io/gh/alankan886/SuperMemo2)
 [![Download](https://img.shields.io/badge/downloads-2k-light--blue.svg?style=flat-square&colorA=4c566a&colorB=90A2BC)](https://pepy.tech/project/SuperMemo2)

-A package that implemented the spaced repetition algorithm SuperMemo-2/SM-2 for you to quickly calculate your next review date for whatever you are learning.
+A package that implemented the spaced repetition algorithm SM-2 for you to quickly calculate your next review date for whatever you are learning.

+📌 &nbsp;**Note:** The algorithm SM-2 doesn't equal to the computer implementation SuperMemo2.
+In fact, the 3 earliest implementations (SuperMemo1, SuperMemo2 and SuperMemo3) all used algorithm SM-2.
+I didn't notice that when I first published the package on PyPI, and I can't change the package name.

 📦 &nbsp;[PyPI page](https://pypi.org/project/supermemo2/)